-So far, 19 companies have applied to export domestic LNG from the contiguous United States to FTA or non-FTA Nations based on the promise of huge unconventional domestic gas reserves.4 The total export capacity applied for to date is 28.67 Bcf/d and 23.71 Bcf/d to FTA and non-FTA Nations, respectively.5 Total marketed natural gas production was approximately 66 Bcf/d in the U.S. in 2011;6 therefore, based on current marketed production, the total appliedfor export capacity would have the effect of increasing the demand for natural gas by roughly 43%.
+So far, 22 companies have applied to export domestic LNG from the contiguous United States to FTA or non-FTA Nations based on the promise of huge unconventional domestic gas reserves.
+Many of those 22 applicants own or are affiliated with companies that own existing or previously planned LNG import terminals.
+The total export capacity applied for to date is 31.41 Bcf/d and 24.8 Bcf/d to FTA and non-FTA Nations, respectively.
+Total marketed natural gas production was approximately 66 Bcf/d in the U.S. in 2011; therefore, based on current marketed production data, the total applied-for export capacity would have the effect of increasing the demand for natural gas by nearly 48%.

-Summary: Long-Term Applications Received by DOE/FE to Export Domestically Produced LNG from the Lower-48 States (as of Nov.
-29, 2012), available at: http://fossil.energy.gov/programs/gasregulation/reports/summary_lng_applications.pdf.
+Summary: Long-Term Applications Received by DOE/FE to Export Domestically Produced LNG from the Lower-48 States (as of Jan.
+11, 2012), available at: http://fossil.energy.gov/programs/gasregulation/reports/summary\lng\applications.pdf

-6 EIA Export Report.
+&lt;sup>6 EIA Export Report.

-DOE/FE previously granted Cheniere authority to export 2.1 Bcf/d of LNG to any nation that has, or develops, the capacity to import LNG and with which the United States has, or enters into, a Free Trade Agreement requiring national treatment for trade in natural gas ("FTA Nations").7 The DOE/FE granted this authority pursuant to NGA section 3(c), which provides that applications to export shall be "deemed to be consistent with the public interest" and must be "granted without modification or delay."
-Pursuant to this mandate, the DOE/FE did not have discretion to consider the serious policy implications of granting this export authority9
+DOE/FE previously granted Golden Pass authority to export 2.6 Bcf/d of LNG to any nation that has, or develops, the capacity to import LNG and with which the United States has, or enters into, a Free Trade Agreement requiring national treatment for trade in natural gas ("FTA Nations").
+The DOE/FE granted this authority pursuant to NGA section 3(c), which provides that applications to export shall be "deemed to be consistent with the public interest" and must be "granted without modification or delay."
+Pursuant to this mandate, the DOE/FE did not have discretion to consider the serious policy implications of granting this export authority and stated that its order "should not be read to indicate DOE's views" regarding the policy arguments raised in Golden Pass's application.

 Despite the earlier, automatic grant of export authority, the DOE/FE has a duty to ensure that the application before it in the instant proceeding for broader export authority is not inconsistent with the public interest pursuant to NGA section 3(a).
-The "public interest analysis of export applications" should be "focused on domestic need for natural gas," threats to domestic supply, and "other factors to the extent they are shown to be relevant."
-Relatively low and stable domestic natural gas prices make the United States attractive to manufacturers and make natural gas competitive against coal and fuel oil and viable as a transportation fuel.
+The "public interest analysis of export applications" should be "focused on domestic need for natural gas," threats to domestic supply, and "other factors to the extent they are shown to be relevant.
+LNG exports will reduce domestic supply, resulting in increased natural gas prices.
+Meanwhile, relatively low and stable domestic natural gas prices make the United States attractive to manufacturers and make natural gas competitive against coal and fuel oil and viable as a transportation fuel.

-APGA respectfully submits that Cheniere's proposal to export domestic LNG to non-FTA Nations is inconsistent with the public interest because it will increase domestic natural gas and electricity prices to the detriment of all consumers, inhibit this Nation's ability to forge a
+APGA respectfully submits that Golden Pass's proposal to export domestic LNG to non-FTA Nations is inconsistent with the public interest because it will increase domestic natural gas

-7 Cheniere Marketing., LLC, FE Docket No. 12-99-LNG, DOE/FE Order No. 3164 (2012).
+Gold Pass Products LLC, FE Docket No. 12-88-LNG, DOE/FE Order No. 3147 (2012).

-8 15 U.S.C. § 717b(c) (2012).
+&lt;sup>8 15 U.S.C. § 717b(c) (2012).

-9 See Order No. 3164 at 4.
+&lt;sup>9 Order No. 3147 at 5.

-10 15 U.S.C. § 717b(a).
+&lt;sup>10 15 U.S.C. § 717b(a).

-Sabine Pass Liquefaction, LLC, Opinion and Order Denying Request for Review Under Section 3(c) of the Natural Gas Act, October 21, 2010, FE Docket No. 10-111-LNG.
+Sabine Pass Liquefaction, LLC, Opinion and Order Denying Request for Review Under Section 3(c) of the Natural Gas Act, October 21, 2010, FE Docket No. 10-111-LNG (emphasis supplied).

-path toward energy independence, and undermine sustained economic growth in key manufacturing sectors.
-Ultimately, exports by Cheniere and others will bring about a new equilibrium between domestic and international natural gas prices, squandering the current opportunity to take full advantage of lower domestic natural gas prices to boost the U.S. economy.
+and electricity prices to the detriment of all consumers, inhibit this Nation's ability to forge a path toward energy independence, and undermine sustained economic growth in key manufacturing sectors.
+Ultimately, exports by Golden Pass and others will bring about a new equilibrium between domestic and international natural gas prices, squandering the current opportunity to take full advantage of lower, non-volatile domestic natural gas prices to boost the U.S. economy.